Michelman History, Family Crest & Coats of Arms

-Where did the Scottish Michelman family come from?
-What is the Scottish Michelman family crest and coat of arms?
-When did the Michelman family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Michelman family history?The Michelman family originally lived in the town of Mitcham in the county of Surrey, England before moving north to Scotland, and taking this name with them.
+The Michelman family originally lived in the town of Mitcham in the county of Surrey, England before moving north to Scotland, and taking this name with them.
 In Scotland, as hereditary surnames were adopted during the late Middle Ages, names derived from localities became increasingly widespread.
 Local names sometimes denoted the proprietorship of the village or estate.
 Alternatively the name was derived from the personal name Michael, meaning "who is like God" and influenced by the Norman French to Michel and later to Mitchell.
 The Gaelic form of the name was MacgilleMichael.

 Spelling variations of this family name include: Mitchell, Michel, Michell, Mitchill, Mychell, Mitcham and many more.

-Another 25 words (2 lines of text) are included under the topic Early Michelman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Michelman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Michelman family moved to Ireland, but this topic is not covered in this excerpt.
-Another 145 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Maudlin Mitchell, who sailed to Virginia in 1620; Mathew Mitchell, who arrived in Connecticut in 1630; Edward Mitchell, who settled in Virginia in 1635.